University of Illinois College of Medicine

 Psychotherapy at Loyola University Medical Center - Maywood, Ill

-Jennifer Bleak, MD, provides psychiatric services for adults with mood, anxiety, psychotic, and addiction disorders including patients with cognitive problems.
+Jennifer Bleak, MD, provides psychiatric services for adults with mood, anxiety, psychotic, and addiction disorders including patients with cognitive problems and older adults (65+) with a wide variety of behavioral health concerns.

 Dr. Bleak’s uses the model of psychiatry that addresses mental illness with biological, social, and psychological approaches.
 Her familiarity with various perspectives such as dialectical behavior therapy, mindfulness, the mind/body treatment of pain and trauma, exposure response prevention, phototherapy, nutritional considerations, the importance of diagnosing and treating sleep apnea, the 12 step program allow her to make effective recommendations tailored to the patient’s specific problem and circumstances.
 In terms of medication management, she attempts to create a working partnership with the patient as the best means to obtain a good history and accurate diagnosis in order to prescribe safely and effectively and to minimize side effects.